Dortmund star Haaland likely out until Christmas with injury, confirms father

 How have Dortmund fared without Haaland?

-Haaland missed two games earlier this season with a different injury and in the five matches they've played without him thus far, Dortmund have won four and lost one.
+Haaland missed two games earlier this season with a different injury and in the six matches they've played without him thus far, Dortmund have won four and lost two.

 Which games will Haaland miss?